-The Internet is flooded with women who desperately attempt to lose weight following childbirth, but struggle tremendously.
+The Internet is flooded with women who desperately attempt to lose weight following childbirth.
 The worst cases involve women who experienced cesarean sections.
 Most women are able to lose the majority of their pregnancy weight, except for the last 20 pounds.
 However, there are less fortunate women who retain almost all of it, and practically all of these women have had cesarean sections.
 This is due largely because of the muscles (and sometimes nerves) which were cut during surgery.

 The butchery involved can make it impossible for a woman to return to her previous figure.
-This is just one of the consequences that women who have had C-sections never received warnings about from their doctors.
-In fact, these surgeries are usually presented as being safer, and with less complications than vaginal births.
+Women who have C-sections never receive warnings about this from their doctors.
+In fact, these surgeries are usually presented as being safer, and with fewer complications than vaginal births.

 If you can think like typical doctors to understand their special medical jargon, then their statements about C-sections being "safer" make more sense.
 We'll translate using our medical dictionary.

 1. Having decreased legal liability issues.
 (Ex.
 The jury acquitted the doctor because he had "done everything he could" to ensure 'safety', by employing "surgical intervention" to an "obviously problemed birth".)

 2. More cost effective (more profitable) to the hospital or clinic.
 (Ex.
 The malpractice insurance rates dropped, due to the predictability of the C-section procedures in getting patients discharged fast.)